beamer-bridge/beamer/docs/source/whitepaper.rst

 The challenge will be on-going until the end of the `challenge period`.

 During the challenge, the contested participant (in turn Bob, then Charles), can submit a transaction to confirm its position and contest the other party.
-It is required that the new stake of the participant is bigger than the current stake of the opponent.
+It is required that the new stake of the participant is higher than the current stake of the opponent.
 Everytime a participant responds to the challenge, the termination time of the challenge and underlying claim is extended to be at least
-`challenge period extension` to give time for the other party to respond.
+`challenge period extension`, to give time for the other party to respond.

 At the end of the challenge period, the last non-contested participant, and thus the highest staker, wins.

-To avoid this challenge to go on forever, or reach a point where Bob no longer have the funds to out-stake Charles, Bob can trigger the `L1 resolution`.
+To avoid this challenge to go on forever, or reach a point where Bob no longer has the funds to out-stake Charles, Bob can trigger the `L1 resolution`.

 L1 resolutions